Are you stuck on your November social media post ideas?

 We’ve got everything you need to keep you and your followers engaged and entertained.

-Keep reading, because you’ll discover what to post to social media during the month of November.
+Keep reading because you’ll discover what to post on social media during November.

-Plus, I have a resource that will make social media marketing so effortless it will become your favorite productivity hack.
+Plus, I have a resource that will make your social media planning so effortless you’ll wonder how you survived without it.

-This post contains affiliate links.
-If you make a purchase using one of these links I may receive a small commission.
-Please know that I only recommend products I have used and that I sincerely think will help your business.
+This article includes affiliate links.
+If you purchase using one of the links included in this post, I may receive a small commission.
+I only recommend products that I have personally used and stand behind to help your business succeed.

-When creating social media content, it’s important to create content that will serve your audience and generate engagement.
+When creating your November social media calendar, it’s essential to create content that will serve your audience and generate engagement.

-Engagement includes comments, likes, shares, and views of your content and it’s the key to your success on social media.
+Engagement includes comments, likes, shares, and views of your content, and it’s the key to your success on your social media platforms of choice.

-Not only does engagement let you know what type of content your audience likes, but it also lets the algorithm know that your content is valuable and should be shown more often.
+Engagement lets you know what type of content your audience likes, and it also tells the algorithm that your content is valuable and should be shown more often.

-So how do you get more engagement on social media?
+So how do you get more engagement on your November social media posts?